MaayanLab/clustergrammer-docs/docs/_build_html/_sources/case_studies.txt

 Lung cancer is a complex disease that is known to be regulated at the post-translational modification (PTM) level, e.g. phosphorylation driven by kinases.
 Our collaborators at `Cell Signaling Technology Inc`_ used Tandem Mass Tag (TMT) mass spectrometry to measure differential phosphorylation, acetylation, and methylation in a panel of 42 lung cancer cell lines compared to non-cancerous lung tissue.
 Gene expression data from 37 of these lung cancer cell lines was also independently obtained from the publicly available Cancer Cell Line Encyclopedia (`CCLE`_).
 In the Jupyter notebook `CST_Data_Viz.ipynb`_ we:

-- Visualize PTM data, gene expression data, and merged PTM-Expression data
+- Visualize PTM data, gene expression data, and merged PTM/gene-expression data
 - Identify co-regulated clusters of PTMs/genes in distinct lung cancer cell line subtypes
 - Perform enrichment analysis to understand the biological processes involved in PTM/expression clusters